ubinfie/ubinfie.github.io/_posts/2024-05-14-switch-to-bam.md

 * [Nullarbor](https://github.com/tseemann/nullarbor)

 Which of these pipelines can read a uBAM file?
-To my knowledge, none of them!
+To our knowledge, none of them!
 This is one area where we need to see more adaptation of uBAM files.

 ## Primary analysis